alephium/alephium-nft/README.md

 ## Config Environments
 There are two environments available during development:
-`development-nodewallet` and `development-walletconnect` as configured in [alephium-configs.ts](configs/alephium-configs.ts).
+`development-nodewallet` and `browser-extension` as configured in [alephium-configs.ts](configs/alephium-configs.ts).
 In `development-nodewallet` environment, node wallet is used as signer for authentication and signing transactions.
-In `development-walletconnect` environment Wallet Connect is used instead.
+In `browser-extension` environment Wallet Connect is used instead.

 `development-nodewallet` is the default environment.
 To switch